nleng/django-monit-collector/README.md

 The user and password have to be set in the settings.py:
 ```
 ENABLE_BUTTONS = True
-MONIT_USER = myuser
+MONIT_USER = youruser
-MONIT_PASSWORD = mypassword
+MONIT_PASSWORD = yourpassword
 MONIT_PORT = 2812
 ```
 You don't have to specify the port if you use the default port 2812.
-Also, the port must not me blocked by the firefall, e.g.
+Also, the port must not me blocked by the firewall, e.g.
 ```
 ufw allow 2812
 ```